This page explains:

 The Old Testament prophets often evoke strong imagery (New Jerusalem Bible, Ezek.
 1.5-10).

 The New Jerusalem Bible.
-Ed.
-Howard Wansbrough.
-New York: Doubleday, 1992.
-Print.
+Edited by Howard Wansbrough.
+Doubleday, 1992.

 Specify only the date of the edition used, not the date of the creation of the work.